alipirani88/assembly_umich/README.md

         --qa                  	Run FastQC for quality check

         --err                   Run Spades using built-in BayesHammer Error Corrector

+        -reference              Provide reference genome in case you select step 4 that involves Abacas contig ordering and Annotation

    Optional:

             FastQC: FastQC can be run on raw sample data using --qa flag.